Jsplashe/fridge-app-v2/README.md

 - **Expiry Alerts**: Get notified when items are about to expire to reduce food waste
 - **Food Waste Tracking**: Monitor your progress in reducing food waste
 - **User Preferences**: Customize your experience with dietary preferences and cuisine types
-- **Responsive Design**: Works seamlessly on desktop and mobile devices

 🖼️ FRiDGE App Demo Screenshots

 Feature	Screenshot	Description
 📊 Dashboard